ansonliao/Selenium-Extensions/README.md

 `Selenium-Extensions` will download `WebDriver` binaries for Test automatically, no need download the binary manually before the test start.

+### WebDriverManager

+For download the webdriver binary, introduced the dependency `webdrivermanager` of `io.github.bonigarcia`, for more detail the setting for the `Web Driver Manager`, please refer to the official document: [Read Me](https://github.com/bonigarcia/webdrivermanager/), and the configuration file: [Configuration](https://github.com/bonigarcia/webdrivermanager#configuration) .

 ## Multiple browsers support
 Browser support: